microscaler/tinkerbell/docs/mdbook/src/adr/0007-Process_Activity_log.md

 Accepted

 ## Context
-While the Write-Ahead Log (WAL) guarantees task durability and auditability in Tinkerbell, it is not suited for **real-time observability**.
+While the Write-Ahead Log (WAL) guarantees task durability and auditability in Tiffany, it is not suited for **real-time observability**.
 Users and dashboards need visibility into what the system is currently doing — not just what it has already persisted.

 To address this, we introduce the **Process Activity Log (PAL)**, a real-time, ephemeral streaming mechanism for broadcasting the active state of each agent task as it progresses through its coroutine lifecycle.